23andMe: European Union

-Use by law enforcement
+Law enforcement

-23andMe's transparency report states that they had received requests from law enforcement for 15 US users' data since 2015 as of September 2024, and none from other countries.
-Data Produced (By User Account) was zero.
-The 23andMe Privacy Policy states that customers "can rest assured, we will not voluntarily share your Personal Information with...
-Law enforcement, absent a valid court order, subpoena, or search warrant".
+23andMe's transparency report, as of September 2024, states that the company had received requests from law enforcement for 15 US users' data since 2015, with none from other countries.
+No data was produced in response to any of these requests.
+The privacy policy states that 23andMe will not voluntarily share personal information with law enforcement absent a valid court order, subpoena, or search warrant.